 The Investment Board (IB) provides an independent layer of oversight on GIC’s active investment management and process.
 IB members come from the private sector and may not necessarily be GIC Board Directors.
 Together, they offer extensive experiences in various types of investments across geographies.
 The IB ensures that GIC invests in a sound and disciplined manner.
 Additionally, the IB ensures that GIC takes into account potential reputational risks arising from investment activities.

 In its totality, our investment framework leverages GIC’s strengths.
-These include our long-term investment horizon; capabilities in both public and private markets and the possibility to synergise these for cross-asset investment opportunities; presence in all major financial cities; and a governance structure that clearly lays out the responsibilities of the GIC Board and Management.
+These include our long-term investment horizon; capabilities in both public and private markets and to use these capabilities to develop cross-asset investment opportunities; presence in major financial cities; and a governance structure that clearly lays out the responsibilities of the GIC Board and Management.

 The following table summarises the responsibilities within GIC under the investment framework.

 |Investment Strategies Committee||

 As a disciplined long-term value investor, we take a systematic, patient and diversified approach in seeking investment opportunities, where there is a clear difference between the current price and intrinsic value of an asset.